 - Passing both the Law & Ethics and ASWB Clinical exams

-In 2025, LCSW exam prep should focus on core clinical areas including assessment, diagnosis, and evidence-based interventions—resources like Pocket Prep can help
+In 2025, LCSW exam prep should focus on core clinical areas, including assessment, diagnosis, and evidence-based interventions—resources like Pocket Prep can help

 Understanding the LPCC vs. LCSW distinction is key: LPCCs center on counseling strategies, while LCSWs combine therapy with social service navigation and broader systemic advocacy.